 Why payload matching and what’s involved in matching an excavator to a truck?

-According to David Pichanick, Global Manager Market Development & Innovation at Brisbane-based Austin Engineering, the answers are efficiency, productivity and profit and understanding factors such as site conditions, load and haul equipment and production targets.
+At Austin Engineering, we know that the key points are efficiency, productivity and profit and understanding factors such as site conditions, load and haul equipment and production targets.

 Anecdotal research has revealed that payload matching around achieving lowest cost per tonne is not well understood within the mining industry.
 Irrespective of the loading tool (excavator, shovel or wheel loader), the accepted goal is to get the payload consistent over time to maximise productivity and production.

 Buying the right equipment package – loading tool and dump bodies – is vital and history has shown that the bigger the capex up front, the better the return on that investment, particularly around reliability and availability.
 The loading tool comes first, followed by the dump trucks.
 And, ironically, depending on the equipment package, that could be the start of issues of reduced load and haul productivity.